 The next morning, after checking out of the hotel, I ended up fulfilling a longtime goal of visiting The Dalí Museum.
 I’ve always loved the surreal works of Salvador Dalí (Persistence of Memory is a favorite of mine!), so learning more about his life and art was a dream come true for me.

 My visit began with the Clyde Butcher exhibit, which featured Visions of Dalí’s Spain.
-Clyde Butcher is a black-and-white landscape photographer who primarily shoots in Florida, but was commissioned by the museum to photograph the areas that had the most meaning to Dalí throughout his life.
+Clyde Butcher is a black-and-white landscape photographer who primarily shoots in Florida.
+He was commissioned by the museum to photograph the areas that had the most meaning to Dalí throughout his life.
 The jagged rock formations and twisted trees in Cadaques and in Dalí’s Port Villat home have a whimsy to them that clearly inspired him in his art.
-In fact, one of the rock formations reminded Dalí of his own profile, and he used it to represent himself in his paintings thereafter!
+In fact, one of the rock formations reminded Dalí of his own profile.
+He used that formation to represent himself in his paintings thereafter!
 The exhibit gave me a fresh perspective on Dalí before I headed over to the artist’s permanent collection.
+(For more on Clyde Butcher, check out my recap of the Foosaner Art Museum.)

-I joined a docent-led tour at noon, learning the nuances of a few of Dalí’s most famous works and about the artist’s own life.
-Even after the tour was over, I used the headsets to embark on my own self-guided tour through the exhibit, taking time to appreciate his works and learn as much as I could about the hidden meaning in his paintings.
+I joined a docent-led tour, learning the nuances Dalí’s most famous works and about the artist’s own life.
+After the tour was over, I used the headsets to embark on my own self-guided tour through the exhibit, taking time to appreciate his works and learn as much as I could about the hidden meaning in his paintings.

 I ended the trip with a late lunch from the museum’s Café Gala, where I enjoyed the Ensalada Pear & Cabrales along with bread and manchego almond pesto in the garden overlooking the water.
 Throughout the garden, other interesting works (such as a melted clock bench) were available to explore and snap photos of.